arthurjguerra/agile-methodologies/README.md

 ### Development Team
 > The self-organizing group.

-Group of people to work on a product.
+Group of people who work on the technical aspects of a product.
 Development Teams are structured and empowered to organize and manage their own work.

 ## Artifacts